mohammad-mallaee/CS/README.md

 ## CS
-A repository for keeping track of my files, algorithms, and homeworks in my computer science journey.
+A repository for keeping track of my files, algorithms, and homeworks related to my Computer Science journey.

-notes :
-BP --> Basic Programming